1. Introduction: What is a fossil?

 |Pakicetus (about 50 million years ago).
 1 – 2 meters long.||Basilosaurus (41 to 34 million years ago).
 About 16 meters long.||Humpback whale (current).
 12 – 16 meters long.|

 Much of the unearthing of proto-whale skeletons has been done by Philip D. Gingerich at the University of Michigan.
 You can read his summary of some of the findings here.
-To learn more about whale evolution and transitional whale fossils, you can read related articles at Smithsonian Magazine, at Wikipedia , or at the NY Times.
+To learn more about whale evolution and transitional whale fossils, you can read related articles in Smithsonian Magazine, at Wikipedia, or in the NY Times.

 What’s the takeaway?
 Evolution is about descent with modification.
 The transitional fossils found in the whale lineage show that whales are the modified descendants of land-living ancestors, with a clear line of descent between land-living and completely aquatic forms.